lambda-language/specification/language/parsing.md

 ```

 #### Variable
-A variable can be simply an identifier which is going to be infered at runtime but it can also be a typed variable using typed expression rules.
+A variable can be simply an identifier which is going to be inferred at runtime, but it can also be a typed variable using typed expression rules.
 ```js
 Variable
   = "⟨" ListOf<Typed, ","> "⟩"